microsoft/code-with-engineering-playbook/docs/observability/recipes-observability.md

 ## Python Logger class for Application Insights using OpenCensus

-This repo contains "AppLogger" class which is a python logger class for Application Insights using Opencensus.
-Repo also contains sample code which shows the usage of "AppLogger".
+This repository contains "AppLogger" class which is a python logger class for Application Insights using Opencensus.
+It also contains sample code that shows the usage of "AppLogger".

 [GitHub Repo](https://github.com/Azure-Samples/azure-monitor-opencensus-python/tree/master/azure_monitor/python_logger_opencensus_azure)